This course examines applying behaviour change theories and techniques to facilitate healthy lifestyle interventions.

 You will attend several practical communication workshops and will learn to apply behaviour change theory to case studies and reflect on and develop your own communication style.

 Dr Anne Majumdar - Senior Lecturer in Nutrition and Chronic Diease Management

 Anne is the Programme Director for MSc Chronic Disease Management and teaches across three programmes.
 She is the Research Director of the Centre for Applied Social and Health Research.
 As an HCPC registered dietitian Anne has a strong interest in teaching and research related to best practise in a clinical setting.

 Other tutors include:

 - Dr Kyriaki Myrissa, Senior Lecturer in Nutrition and Health and Exercise Science

 - Dr Kate Lawrence, Senior Lecturer in Psychology

 - Other invited guest speakers.

-This course will be assessed through a work-related case study including a reflective written piece, as well as a presentation.
+This course is assessed through a work-related case study including a reflective written piece, as well as a presentation.
 The assessment will take place within one month of the end of the course, depending on case-study scenarios.

-Upon successful assessment, learners will be awarded 20 Master's-level (Level 7) academic credits.
-Credits may be transferred onto existing masters degrees at St Mary’s University.
+Upon successful assessment, you will be awarded 20 master's-level (Level 7) academic credits.
+Credits may be transferred onto existing master's degrees at St Mary’s University.